-As a reader may know UDP network protocol does not support either message retransmission or acknowledge.
+As a reader may know UDP network protocol does not support either message retransmission or acknowledgment.
 It means that all these problems are supposed to be handled at the application level.
-In audio/video transmission domain the problem is usually solved with forward error correction technique.
-The idea is to add some redundant data to a message or messages so that if one of the messages is lost, a receiver could replicate it form combination other messages and the redundant data.
+In the audio/video transmission domain, the problem is usually solved with the forward error correction technique.
+The idea is to add some redundant data to a message so that if one of the messages is lost, a receiver could replicate it from a combination of other messages and redundant data.
 This redundant data is called FEC.

-A developer is supposed to decide how much FEC to add to the messages at the encoder side and how to decode it at the decoder side.
+A developer is supposed to decide how much FEC to add to the messages on the encoder side and how to decode it on the decoder side.
 It sounds like a piece of work!
 So Opus codec developers decided to make our life easier and added in-band FEC support to the codec.

-In order to make OPUS encoder to add FEC a user has to set the following configuration:
+In order to make the OPUS encoder add FEC a user has to set the following configuration:

 - Packet time(

 ptime) has to be not less than 10ms otherwise OPUS works in the CELT mode and not in SILK.

 - Don’t use very high bitrates.
 For example, I use 24 kbps.

 - In order to use FEC, your bitrate should be higher.
 For example, if the sample rate is 8kHz then the bitrate has to be 12 kbps or 24 kbps.
 The encoder needs a higher bitrate to have room for LBRR packets containing FEC.